Speed: No Limits

 Speed: No Limits was a steel roller coaster at Oakwood Theme Park in Pembrokeshire, Wales.
 It was manufactured by Gerstlauer and was the first Euro-Fighter model to be installed in the United Kingdom.
 The ride was installed by Ride Entertainment Group.
 It opened on 13 April 2006, and operated until 3 November 2024.
-It has since been relocated to Walygator Sud-Ouest.
+It has since been relocated to Walygator Sud-Ouest in Agen, France.

 Its lift hill was 35 metres (115 ft), and it featured top speeds of 95 km/h (59 mph).
 The ride had two inversions, and exerted a maximum of 4.5 Gs on riders.

 It featured a vertical chain lift hill and a 97° first drop.
 This drop gave it a five-way tie for the record of steepest roller coaster drop between itself, Rage, Fahrenheit, SpongeBob SquarePants Rock Bottom Plunge, Vild-Svinet and Typhoon, until Steel Hawg took the record in 2008.

 Trains

 The ride had four trains, each consisting of two rows with four across seating, for a total of eight riders per train.
 The trains featured over-the-shoulder restraints.